Talad Rot Fai (The Train Market)

 The unique layout of the complex is actually because it was an old train yard.
 The entire grounds, if emptied of all their tents, would still look just like a train yard – with an outdoor train-car yard, and an indoor sheltered area which would have been where passengers platforms were located.
 Trains are huge, as are the yards in which they’re stored.
 This train yard market is no exception to that rule.

 Originally set up by antique lovers Thanayut ‘Troy’ and Khun Phirot to be a small market area.
-Rot Fai’s vintage market was intended to compliment their own neighbouring business “Rod’s Antiques“, which dealt in antiques as well as serving up food and drinks.
+Rot Fai’s vintage market was intended to complement their own neighbouring business “Rod’s Antiques”, which dealt in antiques as well as serving up food and drinks.
 After a few successful months, the popularity had grown and people started arriving in waves!
 It became an overnight success!
-Now having been in operation a couple years, it’s started attracting regulars.
-The vintage items in a modern market that was converted from an old train yard might be ironic enough for hipsters to be cool with.
-According to CNN Travel, “The Rot Fai Market has been given the nick name “Talad Dek Naew,” a term for Thai youth who love to dress like hipsters and wear retro clothes”.
+Now having been in operation a couple of years, it’s started attracting regulars.
+The vintage items in a modern market that were converted from an old train yard might be ironic enough for hipsters to be cool with.
+According to CNN Travel, “The Rot Fai Market has been given the nickname “Talad Dek Naew,” a term for Thai youth who love to dress like hipsters and wear retro clothes”.

 There was several converted VW Van bars, typically found in touristy districts around Thailand, serving up a variety of alcoholic beverages, and often inclusive of a laser light show.
 However, there was one place which seemed so classy it was almost out of place.
 It was the initial building I had seen while coming in to the property, which had the exposed brick.
 They had a much more formal dining environment, with proper full service to the tables, and towers of beer being consumed by the Thai college students that seemed to occupy much of the venue.
 Inside, the walls are tastefully decorated in some very interesting, vintage paraphernalia such as lit up old circuit boards, etc. There was a band playing classic rock a-la-Thai, and it seemed like a cool spot to even just head out for the evening, market outside forgotten.